|

 - VARAK:

-Named for the 29th day of
+From the name of the 29th day of

 the Armenian month.

-- VARFOLOMEI:
+- VARFOLOMEI

-Russian form of Bartholomew,
+(Варфоломей): Russian form of Greek

-meaning "son of Talmai."
+Bartholomaios, meaning "son of Talmai."

 - VARFOLOMEY:

-Variant of
+Variant spelling of

 Russian Varfolomei, meaning